brianhill/classical-mechanics/daily_schedule-term_3.md

 * Monday, Dec.
 15 &mdash; Exam 3
 * Thursday, Dec.
 18 &mdash; Kepler's Laws &mdash; Following Chapter N11 of Moore &mdash; Or perhaps use [&ldquo;Feynman's Lost Lecture&rdquo;](https://dn710004.ca.archive.org/0/items/richard-feynman-pdf-library/Feynman%2C%20Richard%20%2837%20books%29/Feynman%27s%20Lost%20Lecture%20%5Bed.%20Goodstein%5D/Goodstein%2C%20D.%20%28ed.%29%20-%20Feynman%27s%20Lost%20Lecture%20%28Vintage%2C%201997%29.pdf) &mdash; The goal is to see how Kepler's Laws can be explained by Newton's Laws, which is one of Newton's definitive triumphs &mdash; Others in Newton's day had conjectures and incomplete arguments about a gravitational force law &mdash; Newton pushed his &ldquo;Law of Universal Gravitation&rdquo; through to an unambiguous conclusion that explained Brahe's, Kepler's and Galileo's work in a unifying sweep that has set the gold standard for all fields of science ever since

+* This presentation postponed, and will likely be modified to do an elliptical orbit instead of a linear acceleration with drag:
+    * I will provide you with a numerical integration example for a problem involving a constant accelerating force *and* a drag force that increases with velocity (such problems can often only be solved numerically, so only in special cases will you find them on problem sets or exams) &mdash; Here is an HTML version of a Jupyter notebook I built for another class: [Home Run with Air Resistance](./resources/HomeRunWithAirResistance.ipynb.html) &mdash; If you want the Jupyter notebook instead of the HTML version of the notebook, just knock the .html extension off of the URL